 Baluchar in West Bengal

-The most well-known of Bengali silk is the Baluchari saris – a product of exquisite design and fabulous weaving technique.
+The most well-known of Bengali silk is the Baluchari sarees – a product of exquisite design and fabulous weaving technique.

 Constant Royal patronage encouraged the weavers and helped to keep the weaving traditions alive.